kalpak92/Python---Real-World-Applications/1. Python Basics/2. Data Structures in Python/Python - Tuples/Python Tuples.md

 However, there are certain advantages of implementing a tuple over a list.
 Below listed are some of the main advantages:

-- We generally use tuple for heterogeneous (different) datatypes and list for homogeneous (similar) datatypes.
+- We generally use **tuple for heterogeneous** (different) datatypes and list for homogeneous (similar) datatypes.
-- Since tuple are immutable, iterating through tuple is faster than with list.
+- Since tuple are immutable, iterating through **tuple is faster** than with list.
 So there is a slight performance boost.
-- Tuples that contain immutable elements can be used as key for a dictionary.
+- Tuples that contain immutable elements can be used as **key for a dictionary**.
 With list, this is not possible.
-- If you have data that doesn't change, implementing it as tuple will guarantee that it remains write-protected.
+- If you have data that doesn't change, implementing it as tuple will guarantee that it remains **write-protected**.

 ### Creating a Tuple